ucloud/terraform-provider-ucloud/website/docs/r/db_instance.html.markdown

 * `availability_zone` - (Required) Availability zone where database instance is located.
 Such as: "cn-bj2-02".
 You may refer to [list of availability zone](https://docs.ucloud.cn/api/summary/regionlist)
 * `standby_zone` - (Optional) Availability zone where the standby database instance is located for the high availability database instance with multiple zone; The disaster recovery of data center can be activated by switching to the standby database instance for the high availability database instance.
 * `password` - (Optional) The password for the database instance which should have 8-30 characters.
 It must contain at least 3 items of Capital letters, small letter, numbers and special characters.
 The special characters include `-_`.
-If not specified, terraform will autogenerate a password.
+If not specified, terraform will auto-generate a password.
 * `engine` - (Required) The type of database engine, possible values are: "mysql", "percona".
 * `engine_version` - (Required) The database engine version, possible values are: "5.5", "5.6", "5.7".
     - 5.5/5.6/5.7 for mysql and percona engine.
 * `name` - (Optional) The name of database instance, which contains 6-63 characters and only support Chinese, English, numbers, '-', '_', '.', ',', '[', ']', ':'.
-If not specified, terraform will autogenerate a name beginning with `tf-db-instance`.
+If not specified, terraform will auto-generate a name beginning with `tf-db-instance`.
 * `instance_storage` - (Required) Specifies the allocated storage size in gigabytes (GB), range from 20 to 3000GB.
 The volume adjustment must be a multiple of 10 GB.
 The maximum disk volume for SSD type are：
     - 500GB if the memory chosen is equal or less than 8GB;
     - 1000GB if the memory chosen is from 12 to 24GB;